ehotaling/Disease_Prediction/Readme.md

 - Fully functioning Python CLI-based predictor with LLM symptom interpretation and dynamic, AI-generated treatment recommendations (via OpenAI API).
 - Persisted models for Random Forest, Logistic Regression, and MLP
 - Bar charts and comparative visuals for accuracy, precision, recall, and F1
-- Presentation deck with full methodology, results, visualizations, and critical analysis
+- ROC and PR curve plots for each model, visualizing performance on top N classes.
-- Clear documentation for both code and findings.
+- Presentation deck with full methodology, results, visualizations, and analysis